marcelvarallo/ThermalCamCam/README.md

+This has been thrown together in a hurry, it's badly chopped up and hardly commented.

-Features I've Added - These may not suit you but suit me just fine.
+## Features I've Added

+These may not suit you but suit me just fine.